DataDog/documentation/content/en/tracing/llm_observability/sdk.md

   ml_app="<YOUR_ML_APP_NAME>",
   api_key="<YOUR_DATADOG_API_KEY>",
   site="<YOUR_DATADOG_SITE>",
-  llmobs_no_apm=True,
+  agentless_enabled=True,
   integrations=["langchain", "openai"],
 )
 {{< /code-block >}}

 `ml_app`
 : optional - _string_
 <br />The name of your LLM application, service, or project, under which all traces and spans are grouped.
 This helps distinguish between different applications or experiments.
 See [Application naming guidelines](#application-naming-guidelines) for allowed characters and other constraints.
 To override this value for a given trace, see [Tracing multiple applications](#tracing-multiple-applications).
-If not provided, this will default to the value of `DD_LLMOBS_ML_APP`.
+If not provided, this will default to the value of `DD_LLMOBS_APP_NAME`.

 `integrations`
 : optional - _list_
 <br />A list of integration names to enable automatically tracing LLM calls for (example: `["openai", "langchain"]`).
 See [LLM integrations](#llm-integrations) for more information about Datadog's supported LLM integrations. **Note**: if not provided, all supported LLM integrations are enabled by default.
 To disable all integrations, pass in an empty list `[]`.

-`llmobs_no_apm`
+`agentless_enabled`
 : optional - _boolean_
-<br />Only required if you are not a Datadog APM customer, in which case this should be set to `True`.
-This configures the `ddtrace` library to not send any data that requires Datadog APM.
-If not provided, this defaults to the value of `DD_LLMOBS_NO_APM`.
+<br />Only required if you are not using the Datadog agent, in which case this should be set to `True`.
+This configures the `ddtrace` library to not send any data that requires the Datadog agent.
+If not provided, this defaults to the value of `DD_LLMOBS_AGENTLESS_ENABLED`.

 `site`
 : optional - _string_